gilfranfer/aws-lambda-proxy-java/README.md

 This example will generate scaffolding for a service (named java-lambda-service) with AWS as a provider and Java as runtime.
 The scaffolding will be generated in the specified directory (java-demo-project).
 This directory will be created if not present.
 Otherwise Serverless will use the already present directory.
 Your new service will have a default stage called dev and a default region inside that stage called us-east-1.

 `serverless create --template aws-java-maven --name java-lambda-service --path java-demo-project`

+- Move to the created directory (java-demo-project) `cd java-demo-project`

+- Get information about your deployed service `serverless info --aws-profile serverlessUser`

+# Deploy the Stack

+Since deployment of the stack is essentially setting up our lambda function, we need to create the artifact first (jar).
+`mvn clean install`

+Now that we have the artifact in target folder, we can go ahead deploy it.
+`serverless deploy --aws-profile serverlessUser`

+You can check the AWS CloudFormation section in the Console to view details of the stack that has just been created.

+# Invoking the function

+We can invoke the function from the CLI, using the following command `serverless invoke --function hello --aws-profile serverlessUser`

+Additionally, we can pass an input (formatted for Powershell) `serverless invoke --function hello --aws-profile serverlessUser --data '{\"key1\":\"value1\",\"key2\":\"value2\",\"key3\":\"value3\"}'`